-Payment gateways want your ID and your customers' ID — so fewer people bother paying.
-BTCPay Server needs a VPS, Docker expertise, and $20+/month.
-CashuPayServer is the middle ground: a BTCPay-compatible gateway that runs on the PHP hosting you probably already have.
+Payment gateways want your ID.
+BTCPay Server needs a VPS and Docker expertise.
+CashuPayServer is the middle ground: a BTCPay-compatible gateway that runs on the PHP hosting you already have.

 Every option has costs.
-Here's where CashuPayServer fits.
+Here's where CashuPayServer fits in the landscape.

 Convenient, but you hand over control.